Guillemots (band): Hello Land! (2012–present)

 In January 2012, Fyfe revealed the band had written a lot of new material and was currently recording a new album, while new songs were played at their UK shows.
 On 7 May, the band announced through their website that they would be releasing four new albums throughout 2012, under the project title The Emporium of Fine Things.
 The first, Hello Land! coming out the same day on CD and download.
 The albums would be released in partnership with The state51 Conspiracy and would come out concerning the seasons.
 The band admitted that Hello Land!, the spring-themed album, had come out a little late.
 The summer record was tentatively titled On Summer Island, and was due in September 2012 but has yet to be released.

 In April 2013 Fyfe Dangerfield posted an apology stating that he had been back and forth between the UK and Norway where the album was being recorded but was very excited about the project and hoped it would be completed soon.
 It is still the band's intention that they release the series of four albums but they had not been able to achieve this in one year as they had originally intended.
+On 11 June 2013 MC Lord Magrão posted on the band's Facebook page to announce that he had made the decision to leave Guillemots.

 There has been no further information regarding the albums or indeed any further activity since then, and the band's social media profiles have been silent since 2015.
-While there has never been an official statement, it seems the band are now defunct, however Fyfe Dangerfield has occasionally updated his mailing list with news about solo projects.
+While there has never been an official statement, it seems the band are now defunct, although Fyfe Dangerfield has released solo projects.